Martin is a writer, filmmaker, actor and obsessive-compulsive who mucks around across page, stage and screen.

-Martin featured in the OCD episode of the ABC’s You Can’t Ask That in 2021, and plays the lead role (opposite a plush toy dinosaur) in Screen Australia-developed series about OCD, Plushed.
+Onscreen, Martin received acclaim after featuring in the OCD episode of the ABC’s You Can’t Ask That, and plays the lead role (opposite a plush toy) in OCD web series Plushed, developed with Screen Australia.

-Stalk him on IMDb.
-Follow him on Facebook if you have no life.
+Follow him on Insta and Facebook if you have no life.

 Agency Contact